AirLabsTeam/react-memoized-context/README.md

     }

     ```
-    then, to retrieve `users` from context you can do in your component:
+    then, to retrieve `users` from context you can do:

     ```typescript
     const users = useUsersTeamContextSelector(usersTeamUsersSelector);